matsmaiwald/matsmaiwald.github.io/_posts/2020-10-14-CategoricalEmbedding.md

 ---

 In this post, I am going to look at how categorical data can be encoded using embeddings.
-Embeddings are a superior encoding technique to e.g. one-hot-encoding, because they can capture the same information with fewer parameters.

-# What are embeddings in tabular data
+# What are embeddings for categorical variables and why are they useful

-- just good old Linear/affine transformations that map a category into n-dimensions
-- give an example
+Similar to word embeddings, embeddings of categorical variables are encodings that map each category which a given variable can take, to a vector of fixed size.
+E.g. the values "apple" and "orange" of a variable "food" might be mapped to the vectors [1, 0.5] and [0, 2].
+Categorical embeddings are particularly useful for categorical variables with high _cardinality_ -- i.e. variables that can take on many different categories -- because they reduce the dimension of the input variable and, compared to e.g. one-hot-encoding, can reduce the number of parameters that have to be estimated.
+Once obtained, categorical embeddings can also be re-used in different settings if the categorical variable is thought to affect the outcome variable in a similar manner to the setting it was trained in.

 # How are they obtained?